rauraleaditya/first-res/README.md

 test repo for git command demonstration

-I had watched the tutorial on youtu
+I had watched the tutorial on youtugi